Table of contents

 The recoding function and its arguments

-• src.variables – Names of the source variables with the same class whose values shall be recoded.
+– Names of the source variables with the same class whose values shall be recoded.new.variables

-• new.variables – Optional, vector of variable names to be created with the recoded values with the same length as src.variables.
-If missing, the src.variables will be overwritten.
+– Optional, vector of variable names to be created with the recoded values with the same length assrc.variables

-• old.new – String with the recoding instructions matching the length of the factor levels (or unique values in case of numeric or character variables) in the variables.
+– String with the recoding instructions matching the length of the factor levels (or unique values in case of numeric or character variables) in the variables.new.labels

-• new.labels – The new labels if the src.variables variables are of class factor or labels to be assigned to the recoded values (i.e. turning variables of class numeric or character into factors) with the same length as the new desired values.
+variables are of class factor or labels to be assigned to the recoded values (i.e. turning variables of class numeric or character into factors) with the same length as the new desired values.missings.attr

-• missings.attr – Optional, list of character vectors to assign user-defined missing values for each recoded variable.
+– Optional, list of character vectors to assign user-defined missing values for each recoded variable.variable.labels

-• variable.labels – Optional, string vector with the new variable labels to be assigned.
+– Optional, string vector with the new variable labels to be assigned.out.file

 Notes: